miho/OCC-CSG/README.md

 - CMake >= 3.1
 - [OCE](https://github.com/tpaviot/oce) >= 0.18.3*

-For using `occ-csg` as independent command-line tool it is reccommended to compile OCE as static library.
+For using `occ-csg` as independent command-line tool it is recommended to compile OCE as static library.
 This will increase the `occ-csg` file size but ensures the tool can be used without carrying too many additional libraries around.

 #### Bash (Linux/macOS/Cygwin/other Unix-like Shell)